 SIGPLAN’s mailing list.
 Fill out the announcement form.

 - You will get entries in the Call for Papers

 and Professional Calendar sections of Communications of the ACM, free of charge.

-- You can also buy an advert in CACM at a special rate.
-All placement
+- You can also buy an advertisement in CACM at a special rate.
+Placement

-of such adverts should be arranged through ACM Headquarters.
+of such advertisements should be arranged through ACM Headquarters.
 Please

 The requirements for SIGPLAN sponsored status